dasch-swiss/dsp-metadata-gui/README.md

 The module provides a command line entry point to run the GUI.
 The only requirement is Python 3 and PIP.

-The application has only been tested on Python 3.9, but it might work on older versions too.
+The application has only been tested on Python 3.10.

 __Note:__ There is a number of known potential issues.
 See the `troubleshoot` section [here](https://dasch-swiss.github.io/dsp-metadata-gui/usage_overview/#troubleshoot).